tealeafraccoon/tealeafraccoon.github.io/_posts/2017-07-09-USA-Con-Attendance.md

 [figure1]: http://gdurl.com/CAxu "Rawr data"

 First impressions count, and with this beauty we can see a couple of possibilities.
-One is that the growth rate looks like it could be some kind of exponential function (i.e., growing faster and faster over time), the other is whether we're actually looking at two (or more) straight-line patterns that are joining together (more on this in a minute).
+One is that the growth rate looks like it could be some kind of exponential function (i.e., growing faster and faster over time), the other is we could be looking at two (or more) straight-line patterns that are joining together (more on this in a minute).

 ##### Transform and roll out

-We can look at the former through a trick known as a [Box-Cox transformation](https://en.wikipedia.org/wiki/Power_transform#Box.E2.80.93Cox_transformation).
+We can investigate the former through something known as a [power transform](https://en.wikipedia.org/wiki/Power_transform).
 This is a bit mathy (so don't worry about it too much if it looks boring/scary), but the basic idea is to try and change the y-axis numbers (the attendance figures) in such a way as to make the relationship between year and attendance look like a straight line.
 A common approach is to take the square root, or a logarithm, but the fundamental principle is to apply the same transformation to every point.
-Once we find the best way to transform the data, we can 'un-transform' to get a curve on the original scale.
+Once we find the best way to transform the data (I actually used a [Box-Cox transformation](https://en.wikipedia.org/wiki/Power_transform#Box.E2.80.93Cox_transformation), stats-fans), we can 'un-transform' to get a curve on the original scale.
 I'm personally always a bit mistrustful of this approach, but it does serve a purpose, and if we run the numbers we get a curve that looks like this:

 ![alt text][figure2]

 [figure2]: http://gdurl.com/8Als "Curve time"

 The right-hand plot shows the 'straight-line' relationship the analysis has determined (if you look at the y-axis you'll see it's not scaled in the same way), while the left-hand plot shows the original data with a curve corresponding to the equation that has been fit.
-I'm not super happy with this fit - there's a slight pattern in the right-hand plot that would concern me if this was a more serious analysis - but it'll do for now.
-For the equation fans out there, the final model is 'convention attendance^0.222 = -562.8 + year*0.2845', and would estimate 2017 total con attendance at about 48,815.
+I'm not super happy with this model - there's a slight pattern in the right-hand plot that would concern me if this was a more serious analysis - but it'll do for now.
+For the equation fans out there, the final model is 'convention attendance<sup>0.222</sup> = -562.8 + year*0.2845', and would estimate 2017 total con attendance at about 48,815.
 We'll see how that goes at the end of the year!

 ##### If you don't like curves...